 Early supports follow the principles of best practice as outlined in the National Guidelines on Best Practice in Early Childhood Intervention .

-To work out whether your child who is younger than 6 will be offered early supports your early childhood partner will look at whether:
+To work out whether your child younger than 6 will be offered early supports your early childhood partner will look at whether:

 • their observations of your child, and your parent report, show concerns about your child’s development